 Mayor Bill de Blasio signed Local Law 30 in 2017.
 Local Law 30 requires that all City agencies provide language access services, such as translating documents, interpretation services, and multilingual signage.
 Local Law 30 also requires that City agencies provide such services in ten designated citywide languages, which are: Spanish, Chinese, Russian, Bengali, Haitian-Creole, Korean, Arabic, Urdu, French, and Polish.

-OCME's Language Access Plan outlines how our agency ensures meaningful access to our services as required by Executive Order 120.
+OCME's Language Access Plan outlines how our agency ensures that limited English proficient individuals are able to access our services as required by Local Law 30.